robertoestivill/slacknorris/README.md

 ## Notes

-The website is also mantain in the `master` branch and deployed to `gh-pages`.
+The website is also mantained in the `master` branch and deployed to `gh-pages`.

 Jekyll needs to be installed to build the website